stat545ubc-2022/assignment-b1-and-b2-ymart1n/AB1.md

 In this exercise, I’ll make a function, fortify it, and document the function using roxygen2 tags.

+Notice that in the return statement, we used `as_tibble` to ensure the output type is consistent despite the type of input.

 ``` r
 #' Count of missing values
 #'